-How to Improve Mental Health with Exercise: Including Physical Activity in Mental Health Treatment
+Mental Health Benefits of Exercise: Including Physical Activity in Mental Health Treatment

-Studies show that exercise can have profound benefits for mental health and the treatment of mental illnesses.
+Studies show that the mental health benefits of exercise on the treatment of mental illnesses is profound.
 By exploring these benefits and understanding why exercise works, you can begin to appreciate the importance of integrating exercise within comprehensive mental health treatment programs.

 But a growing body of research is now showing that treatment which focuses on medical prescriptions or psychotherapy alone is generally much less effective than combining such methods with physical activity.
 Exercise is one of the most broadly applicable, empowering, and flexible therapies available for people living with mental illness, even when dealing with serious disorders.
 With empirical support mounting, more treatment programs are now integrating physical fitness to allow clients to experience the benefits of exercise in mental health treatment.